 - a.
-Introduce a topic or text clearly, state an opinion, and create an organizational structure in which ideas are logically grouped to support the writer's purpose. - b.
-Provide logically ordered reasons that are supported by facts and details.
+(Critical-Assess) Introduce a topic or text clearly, state an opinion, and create an organizational structure in which related ideas are grouped to support the writer's purpose. - b.
+(Critical-Assess) Provide reasons that are supported by facts and details.

 - c.
-Link opinion and reasons using words, phrases, and clauses (e.g., consequently, specifically). - d.
-Provide a concluding statement or section related to the opinion presented.
+(Critical-Assess) Link opinion and reasons using words and phrases (e.g., for instance, in order to, in addition). - d.
+(Critical-Assess) Provide a concluding statement or section related to the opinion presented.